peterwatt/deloitte/README.md

 The Python code has been changed to bind to 0.0.0.0 (see [here](https://stackoverflow.com/questions/30323224/deploying-a-minimal-flask-app-in-docker-server-connection-issues)).

-The Python code has been changed to respond on port 80.
+The Python code has been changed to respond on port 80, to eliminate one possible source of confusion.

 ## AWS execution platform